Mountain Experience Course -Details for Summer 2018

 After the course you should:

-- Be ready for a more advanced climbing course, like the Technical Mountaineering Course
+Be ready for a more advanced climbing course, like our Alpine Skills Course (ASC)

 Topics covered on your course will include:

-Depending on the course venue some glacier travel involved - along with relevant instruction.
+Depending on the course venue some glacier travel may be involved - along with relevant instruction.

 Cost: NZ$2,350 per person The course fee includes the following: